vincentarelbundock/Rdatasets/doc/DAAG/rst/mignonette.rst

       :name: source

    Darwin, Charles.
 1877.
 The Effects of Cross and Self Fertilisation in the Vegetable Kingdom.
-Appleton and Company, New York.
+Appleton and Company, New York, page 118.

    .. rubric:: Examples
       :name: examples